UltiRequiem/leap-year/readme.md

 ## Related

 - [leap_year_utils](https://github.com/UltiRequiem/leap_year_utils): Utilities
-  around this package
+  around this package.

 - [parse_datelike](https://github.com/UltiRequiem/parse_datelike): Parse a
-  number/string/date to a number/string/date
+  number/string/date to a number/string/date.

+- [leap-year-api](https://github.com/UltiRequiem/leap-year-api): A REST API to
+  know if a year is leap or not.

 ## Support